• 10% is the average amount of time used by our data centers

 • 30,000 electric delivery vehicles on the road in the U.S.

-Electric delivery vehicles are making customer deliveries quietly and with zero emissions across the country.
+Electric delivery vehicles are quietly making customer deliveries with zero-tailpipe emissions across the country.

 A person climbs up a water tower via a yellow ladder connected to the tower.